strohel/strohel.github.io/_posts/2020-09-13-bench-rust-kotlin-microservices.md

   one striving to be simple/idiomatic/readable, but finished promptly and not extensively profiled.
-  On the other hand, we wanted to include production-grade API error handling (correct HTTP codes and JSON error messages listing problems of individual parameters etc.).
+  On the other hand, we wanted to include production-grade API error handling (correct HTTP codes and JSON error messages listing problems of individual parameters etc.), request logging, and OpenAPI (Swagger) spec generation.
 - Besides high-water req/s performance and associated latencies, we wanted to capture more operational characteristics like memory usage, CPU usage and efficiency, along the lifetime of a microservice instance.